 Secondly, and to repeat the obvious, a 50mm prime on a cropped sensor DSLR does not even provide the same functionality as the 50mm prime on the 35mm film SLR.
-IF you accept the notion that a prime is important at first – and I emphatically do not – it would not be a 50mm prime, but the angle-of-view equivalent for a cropped sensor camera, which would be a roughly 31mm lens for a 1.6x crop factor body.
+IF you accept the notion that shooting a prime is important at first – though I emphatically do not – it would not be a 50mm prime, but the angle-of-view equivalent for a cropped sensor camera.
+This would be a roughly 31mm lens for a 1.6x crop factor body.
 (If this were not the case, 80mm would have been the “normal” prime FL on those early film cameras.
 It wasn’t.)

 There’s always time for that prime later on if you discover you need it.
 I’m betting that most beginners won’t, but that those who do will figure it out soon enough and make a much smarter decision by waiting.

 (Note of clarification for those who may read too quickly: A few people have misconstrued this article as being anti-prime or suggesting that there is something wrong with a 50mm lens.
 A more careful reading of the article will confirm that this is not the case.
 The context is entirely about the beginning photographers getting his/her first DSLR.
 Depending upon what sort of photography one eventually ends up doing, primes including the 50mm focal length may turn out to be very useful.
 As a matter of fact, I own more primes than zooms… though I do use the zooms more than the primes.
 That is probably a subject for another article. ;-)